 Covered Services.
-A Service means the care, treatment, services, and supplies described in the Plan Booklet that are eligible for payment or reimbursement under the Plan.
+A Service means the care, treatment, Services, and supplies described in the Plan Booklet that are eligible for payment or reimbursement under the Plan.

 Custodial Care.
-Care provided primarily for maintenance of the patient or which is designed essentially to assist the patient in meeting his or her activities of daily living and which is not primarily provided for its therapeutic value in the treatment of a Sickness, disease, bodily Injury or condition.
-Multiple non-skilled nursing Services/rehabilitation Services in the aggregate do not constitute skilled nursing Services/rehabilitation Services.
+Care provided primarily for maintenance of the patient or which is designed essentially to assist the patient in meeting his or her activities of daily living and which is not primarily provided for its therapeutic value in the treatment of a Sickness, disease, bodily Injury, or condition.
+Multiple non-skilled nursing Services/rehabilitation Services.
 Custodial Care includes, but is not limited to, help in walking, bathing, dressing, feeding, preparing special diets and supervising the administration of medications not requiring skilled nursing Services/rehabilitation Services provided by trained and licensed medical personnel.

 Customary Charge.
-For Out-of-Network Providers, it is the amount commonly charged for Services rendered by a Provider which is the prevailing charge within the Out-of-Network Provider's geographical area.
+For Out-of-Network Providers, it is the amount commonly charged for Services rendered by a Provider which is the prevailing charge within the Outof-Network Provider's geographical area.